The main purpose of this website is to provide documentation that complements my work on Buddhist art in India and Tibet.

 The Interior Decoration of Wanla

 In 2015 Holger Neuwirth & Carmen Auer published a book on The Three Storied Temple of Wanla with their University (Technische Universität Graz).
 By that time I had worked for years on a full description of the temple's iconography, but could not get it finished in time for the publication.
-In the meantime, I shared this draft with a number of people, but I think even in its draft state the rich material assembled in the 180 page document may be of broader interest.
+In the meantime, I shared this draft with a number of people, but I think even in its draft state the rich material assembled in the 180-page document may be of broader interest.
 I have thus made it available through this website.

 Mustang Monastery Collections

-Since 2012 I am documenting monastery collections in Mustang.
+Since 2012 I have been documenting monastery collections in Mustang.
 The collection of sculptures and books at Namgyal monastery turned out to be extremely exciting, each visit resulting in new discoveries.
-A first glimpse on this collection is offered in a two part contribution to Orientations (March and June 2016).
+A first glimpse of this collection is offered in a two part contribution to Orientations (March and June 2016).
 The 14th century Prajñāpāramitā and Sūtra sections of the Kanjur are now fully documented and their catalogue and a study of its illuminations are in process.
 The Lamdré sculpture sets are being studied in detail as well.

 Cave of Great Adepts